tphummel/blog/content/posts/proxmox-homelab-software.md

 - rss [feed reader][5], [link saver][6], and [link archiver][7].
 - [games][9]
 - [location data][10]
-- uptime monitoring[11]
+- [uptime monitoring][11]
-- [backup][12] your critical data to offsite storage
+- backup your critical data to offsite storage. tools like syncthing, rclone, airbyte
-- ifttt-style automation
+- ifttt-style automation. tools like activepieces, node-red
 - misc handy tools: it-tech.tools, hrconvert2
 - mailhog
 - olivetin
 - nocodb
 - wiki
-- pastebin / secret sharing
+- [pastebin / secret sharing][15]
 - a single html page with all your links in one spot
 - backup images from your phone
 - podcast and audiobook library